Indianapolis Medical Injury and Malpractice Lawyer

 Even though this list is not exhaustive, it offers an idea of the various cases handled by Jacobs Law LLC in the past.
-We have helped victims from across Indiana who have sustained injuries in a variety of medical malpractice cases.
+Our Indianapolis malpractice lawyers have helped victims from across Indiana who have sustained injuries in a variety of medical malpractice cases.
 It is important that you consider seeking legal representation as soon as you feel that you have a claim.
 In the state of Indiana, you have two years from the date of the injury to take legal action; if you fail to do so within this statute of limitations, you may forever lose the opportunity to seek justice for your condition.

 At Jacobs Law, LLC, we can help you and your family by using our expertise and experience to evaluate your case and investigate the incident to determine fault.
-We can also arrange expert medical testimony to indicate when and where the situation went awry during your treatment.
+Our experienced medical malpractice attorneys can also arrange expert medical testimony to indicate when and where the situation went awry during your treatment.
 If insurance companies are involved, our legal team can speak with them on your behalf and allow you to focus on what matters most: your recovery and healing.
 Should your case go to trial, Jacobs Law, LLC can build a compelling case and fight for your legal rights so that you receive the compensation to which you may be entitled.

 Have You Been a Victim of Medical Malpractice?

 The medical malpractice lawyers at Jacobs Law, LLC do not feel as though you should have to suffer as a result of a healthcare provider’s mistake.
 For more than 25 years in personal injury law, we have represented victims of medical malpractice and helped them and their families to hold the appropriate parties responsible for their injuries.
-If you believe you have a medical malpractice case due to an injury or death that happen to you, or your love done, contact Jacobs Law LLC today.
+If you believe you have a medical malpractice case due to an injury or death that happen to you, or your loved one, contact Jacobs Law LLC today.
 We can be reached at (877) 418-5589.
 You can receive a free consultation to determine how we will be able to assist your family and to seek the compensation to which you may be entitled.